bgamari/ghc-wiki-import/more-depth.md

   - explicit heap pointer (allocation pointer)
   - explicit stack pointer
 - What optimizations happen in the simplifier?
 How do they work?
+- The GHC API and implementation of GHCi